opensim-org/opensim-core/CONTRIBUTING.md

 ## Removing Methods

 When cleaning up classes and removing methods, if you decide to remove a method then it's necessary to remove both the prototype from the header and the implementation from the cpp file (if any).
-While C doesn't complain, leaving the prototype in the header file with no implementation anywhere causes problems for wrapping.
+While C++ doesn't complain, leaving the prototype in the header file with no implementation anywhere causes problems for wrapping.
 Swig runs only on the headers and has no way of knowing if there's an implementation or not.
 Since the methods end up being exported, they then have to be resolved at compile time of the osimJavaJNI project.